Nongame Fish, Reptile, Amphibian & Invertebrates

 Additional requirements for juglines (also called “noodles”): Defined as a single hook, including one treble hook, and line attached to a float.
 Jugline/noodle sets on public waters shall be restricted to 20 per angler and must be attended (within sight) by anglers at all times.
 Also, in addition to being labeled with the angler’s name, address and telephone number, jugs/noodles shall also be labeled with a reflective marker that encircles the jugs/noodles to allow for visibility at night.

 These may be used to take common carp, grass carp, northern snakehead, and gar (fishing license required) during day and night hours (24 hrs.), except from waters stocked with trout.
-Bowfin and catfish may be taken in tidal waters (below Fall Line, see License Information).
+Bowfin and catfish may be taken in tidal waters (below Fall Line, see License Information & Fees).
 Spearguns and poisoned arrows are prohibited.
-Snakehead must be immediately killed and reported to DGIF.
+Snakehead must be immediately killed and reported to DWR.
 Must comply with creel limits on fish.

 Snagging, grabbing, snaring, gigging, and the use of a striking iron:

-These are legal methods to take nongame fish in certain waters in certain counties as follows (see table Creel & length Limits for certain nongame fish limits):
+These are legal methods to take nongame fish in certain waters in certain counties as follows (see table on Creel & Harvest Limits for certain nongame fish limits):

 - In the waters of the following counties [except public impoundments, the Roanoke (Staunton) and Dan Rivers, and those waters stocked by the Department]: Amelia, Appomattox, Brunswick, Campbell, Charlotte, Cumberland, Dinwiddie, Goochland (except James River), Greensville, Halifax, Louisa, Lunenburg, Mecklenburg, Nottoway, Pittsylvania, and Prince Edward.